Bold hedge funds mull risky Greek debt battle

 “I‘m aware of several investors actively considering all of their options, including litigation,” said Steven Friel of Brown Rudnick, among the law firms talking to investors about their legal strategies in Greece.

-Bingham McCutchen, another law firm, said on Monday it was advising holders of a Greek 650 million Swiss franc ($707 million) bond.
-Bondholders holding a “material portion” of the bonds had grouped together and were exploring ways to “address (their) concerns and to protect the rights of holders,” Bingham said.
+Bingham McCutchen, another law firm, said on Monday it was advising holders of a Greek 650 million Swiss franc (450 million pound) bond.
+Bondholders holding a “material portion” of the bonds had grouped together and were exploring ways to “address (their) concerns and to protect the rights of holders”, Bingham said.

 “It is quite clear that those who hold that bond are not well disposed to participate,” said a source close to the Greek debt negotiations.

-They are hoping the government may prefer to reach a settlement before May rather than default on the payment altogether despite Greek officials saying no better offer will be forthcoming.
+They are hoping the government may then prefer to reach a settlement before May than default on the payment altogether despite Greek officials saying no better offer will be forthcoming.
+If there is no settlement they may pursue legal avenues that were successfully used against other countries in default such as Argentina.

 Friel at Brown Rudnick said the documents accompanying Greece’s bond swap offer left room for “bilateral negotiations” between Greece and holdout creditors, meaning the country has given itself leeway to negotiate despite its tough stance now.

-Hedge funds have been known to pursue cases against countries in default across all kinds of jurisdictions until they hit on one that works for them.
-Elliott Management, a fund specializing in these tactics, managed to get money out of Peru via Belgian courts 12 years ago.

-Funds will often have to follow a money trail, trying to seize a country’s assets abroad, though this can take years.
-Argentina, which defaulted on its debt a decade ago, has still not settled with some creditors that held out during its restructuring.
+Under these treaties, investors can fight losses being imposed on them in international courts, like they did in the case of Argentina.

-The Greek case might also be more complicated than previous sovereign defaults like in Argentina or Peru, putting some investors off.
+However, the Greek case might be more complicated than Argentina, putting some investors off.

 One hedge fund that had earlier told Reuters it was considering legal options said it had now decided to agree to the swap, even though that would mean a small loss.